brijeshvgiri/brijeshvgiri.github.io/README.md

 ## Overview

-This is a personal portfolio website for Brijesh Veer Bahadur Giri, a Software Engineer and MS Computer Science graduate from Northeastern University.
+This is a personal portfolio website for Brijesh Veer Bahadur Giri.
 The application showcases professional experience, education, skills, and projects through a modern, responsive web interface.
-Built as a full-stack application with React frontend and Express backend, it features a clean, professional design inspired by modern developer portfolio sites like Linear and Notion.
+The app is a frontend-only React site built with Vite and Tailwind CSS.

 ## User Preferences